mgrassotti/we-open-data/README.md

 You can retrieve each response in HTML or JSON format.
 For a JSON response you should append a `.json` to the path, or you should request it with a `format=json` parameter, e.g.:
   * `/names.json`
   * `/names?format=json`

+The cities data is stored and loaded from the `/lib/data/italian/cities.json`

 Data source: https://github.com/matteocontrini/comuni-json/blob/master/comuni.json